Louise-Ryan/GENE-FAM/README.md

 ```
 </p>

 Running nhmmer on the whole genome assembly can be an intensive task requiring long run-times.
 To speed up the process for large genomes, an nhmmer database can be generated for the assembly.
 While, this dramatically speeds up run-times for large genomes, it reduces sensitivity slightly.
-Hence we reccomend that this option is only switched on for large genomes.
+Hence we recommend that this option is only switched on for large genomes.
 To specify this option, please set the $nhmmer_genome_database variable on line 62 as either "yes" or "no".
 ```
 my $nhmmer_genome_database = "no"; #Line 62
 ```
 </p>
 <br>

-<li> <b>Pseudogene options:</b> </li> </p>
+<li> <b>Pseudogene classification options:</b> </li> </p>

 If you wish to annotate each mined sequence as "pseudogene" or "functional", the $pseudogene_check variable on line 65 should be set to "yes".
 If this option is switched on, each coding sequence with in-frame stop codons or below a user-defined length threshold will be annotated as pseudogenes.
 To turn this feature off, please set this variable to "no".
 ```